hidaviddong/daviddong.me/resume/main.typ

   - Developed interactive features including charts, world maps, and other dynamic visual effects using ECharts.
   - Performance optimization techniques for loading 3D models, such as model compression, removing faces and baking textures.
   - Using Three.js and GSAP to achieve smooth transitions between different perspectives of the scene.
-  - Implemented data caching across multiple time intervals to eliminate loading status when adjusting the timeline.

 *Comments* #h(1fr) #link("https://daviddong.me/project/comments")[*#fa[#hand.point.right]  Demo*]\